Home > Storage + Organization > Tech + Travel Accessories > Travel Size Tissue Covers

 For each of our three samples, we used two 10″ x 10″ Layer Cake squares.
 You need just a 6½” square of each fabric (exterior and lining).
 Use up leftovers or buy a couple new quarter yard cuts.
 You can easily cut six panels from each quarter yard.

-These make great little gifts.
 Mix and match your fabric, binding, and decorative stitching to create a variety of covers, each one unique and personalized for its recipient.

 Make one or make a bundle.
 In true Fast Fridays fashion, they are super quick and easy to create.
 Collect your favorite cuts and set up a tissue cover assembly line.
 It’s fun to fussy cut the fabric to create a mirror image motif to either side of the center opening, as we did with our “tree” fabric.

 We recommend using a packaged narrow bias binding, but you could certainly make your own binding or substitute a ribbon.
 The key is to stick with a narrow reveal.
-If the binding is much more than ¼” it will look clunky against the petite cover and will overwhelm the beauty of the fabric.
+If the binding is much more than ¼” it will look clunky against the petite cover and overwhelm the beauty of the fabric.

 Each cover finishes at approximately 5¼” x 3¼” – a perfect fit for standard travel size tissue packs.